-SCALE (Scalable Computing for Advanced Library and Environment), which stands for Scalable Computing for Advanced Library and Environment, is a basic library for weather and climate model of the earth and planets aimed to be widely used in various models.
-The SCALE library is developed with co-design by researchers of computational science and computer science.
+SCALE (Scalable Computing for Advanced Library and Environment) is a basic library of weather and climate models of the earth and planets intended for widespread use.
+The SCALE library was co-designed by computational science and computer science researchers.

 Governing equations